There’s an abundance of storytelling books in the market. However, very few truly teach you the art and science behind storytelling.

 I made sure to dive deep into the book and list what you can learn from it.
 I hope you find it useful and pick one that interests you.

-Let us know in the comments which storytelling book you would prefer for inspiration or improving your skills.
+Let us know in the comments which storytelling book you would prefer for inspiration or to improve your storytelling skills or techniques.